parisian 16-year-olds talk europe, love and liberté

 As a new show at Van Abbemuseum in Eindhoven opens, exhibiting art made in six European countries during the tumultuous 80s, we contemplate culture and counterculture as a litmus test for a country's political climate.

-the fashion world joined this weekend's pro-eu protest
+the fashion world joins london's emotional pro-eu protest

-Vivienne Westwood, Alexa Chung and Blondey McCoy marched to Downing Street, to voice their love for the EU.
+Vivienne Westwood, Alexa Chung and Blondey McCoy march on Downing Street to voice their love for the EU.

 is wearing a safety pin going to help combat post-brexit racism?